evvvvil/urptransitionshaders-docs/README.md

 ## What does it do?

-Extends URP shaders to add a transiton feature to reveal / fade any object or group of objects.
+Extends URP shaders to add a transiton feature to reveal / fade any object or group of objects.<br>
-Retains all URP material features intact such as: lighting, surface options, surface inputs.
+Retains all URP material features intact such as: lighting, surface options, surface inputs.<br>
 Surgically adds transition feature into URP shaders without disturbing "that tasty URP sauce".

 Please see the [demo video on youtube](https://www.youtube.com/watch?v=O7nvYtbpcAo)